 Mandy Wheadon and Nathalie Duval-Couetil

-Alain Fayolle is Professor of Entrepreneurship, the founder and director of the Entrepreneurship Research Centre at EM Lyon Business School, France.
-Alain published thirty-five books and over one hundred and half articles.
-In 2013, Alain Fayolle got the 2013 European Entrepreneurship Education Award and has been elected Chair of the AOM Entrepreneurship Division for the 2016-2017 academic year.
-In 2015, he has been awarded Wilford L. White Fellow by ICSB.
+Alain Fayolle is Professor of Entrepreneurship and Founder and Director of the Entrepreneurship Research Centre at EM Lyon Business School, France.
+Alain has published 35 books and over 150 articles.
+In 2013, he received the European Entrepreneurship Education Award and in 2015, he was elected Wilford L. White Fellow by ICSB (International Council for Small Businesses).
+He was elected Chair of the AOM (Academy of Management) Entrepreneurship Division for the academic year 2016–2017.

-Saadat Saeed is Associate Professor in Entrepreneurship at the Durham University Business School, Durham University, UK.
-His past research efforts have included the global study of supportive institutions and women’s entrepreneurship, entrepreneurship in adverse conditions, corporate entrepreneurship and firm performance in multi-county context.
+Saadat Saeed is Associate Professor in Entrepreneurship at the Durham University Business School, UK.
+His past research efforts have included the global study of supportive institutions and women’s entrepreneurship, entrepreneurship in adverse conditions, corporate entrepreneurship and firm performance in multi-country contexts.

-Adam Lindgreen is Professor of Marketing at Copenhagen Business School and Head of the Department of Marketing.
-He has published in California Management Review, Journal of Business Ethics, Journal of Product and Innovation Management, Journal of the Academy of Marketing Science, and Journal of World Business.
+Adam Lindgreen is Professor of Marketing and Head of Department of Marketing at Copenhagen Business School, Denmark, and he is Extraordinary Professor with Gordon Institute of Business Science, University of Pretoria, South Africa.
+He has published in California Management Review, Journal of Business Ethics, Journal of Product and Innovation Management, Journal of the Academy of Marketing Science, Journal of World Business and Organization Studies, amongst others.